-The project area includes Yale Saddle Dam, Yale Reservoir, and portions of Saddle Dam Park.
+The project area includes Yale Saddle Dam, Yale Reservoir, and portions of Saddle Dam Park Day Use Area and Saddle Dam Farm.
 Figure 6-1 provides a general overview of the project area, and Figure 6-2 shows existing conditions in the project area.

 Yale Saddle Dam is located on the shoreline of Yale Reservoir.
 A dirt path traverses the crest of the dam.
 The downstream face of the dam is covered with mowed grass.
-The upstream face of the dam is covered by grass on the upper portion, transitioning to riprap partway down the slope and extending to the toe.
+As designed, the upstream face of the dam is covered by grass on the upper portion, transitioning to riprap down the slope and extending to the toe.
 The reservoir is generally devoid of vegetation adjacent to the toe of the dam, and the reservoir bed is covered in mud and silt, with the exception of patches of aquatic vegetation such as Canadian waterweed (Elodea canadensis) in shallow areas.